joselado/dmrgpy/README.md

-This is a Python library to compute quasi-one-dimensional spin chains and fermionic systems using matrix product states with the density matrix renormalization group as implemented in ITensor.
+This is a Python library to compute quasi-one-dimensional spin chains and fermionic systems using matrix product states with the density matrix renormalization group as implemented in ITensor (C++ and Julia versions).
 Most of the computations can be performed both with DMRG and exact diagonalization for small systems, which allows to benchmark the results.